Pages (word processor)

-Pages is a word processor developed by Apple Inc. It is part of the iWork productivity suite and runs on the macOS, iPadOS and iOS operating systems.
-It is also available on iCloud on the web.
+Pages is a word processing program developed by Apple that is part of the iWork productivity suite.
+It runs on the macOS, iPadOS, and iOS operating systems and is also available on the iCloud website.
 The first version of Pages was released in February 2005.
 Pages is marketed by Apple as an easy-to-use application that allows users to quickly create documents on their devices.
-A number of Apple-designed templates comprising different themes (such as: letters, résumés, posters and outlines) are included with Pages.
+Many Apple-designed templates comprising different themes (such as letters, résumés, posters, and outlines) are included with Pages.

 History

 On January 11, 2005, Apple announced the first version of Pages, as part of iWork '05.
 On January 6, 2009, Apple released the fourth version of Pages as a component of iWork '09.
 On January 27, 2010, Apple announced a new version of Pages for iPad with a touch interface.
-On May 31, 2011, Apple updated the iOS version of Pages to 1.4, bringing universal binaries, allowing the app to be run on iPad, iPhone and iPod Touch devices.
+On May 31, 2011, Apple updated the iOS version of Pages to 1.4, providing it as a universal binary, which allowed the app to be run on iPhones and iPod Touch devices, in addition to iPads.
 On October 12, 2011, Apple updated the iOS app to version 1.5, adding the iCloud "Documents in the Cloud" feature. iOS Pages was updated to version 1.6 on March 7, 2012, and will only run on iOS 5.1 or later.
 Pages for OS X was updated to version 4.3 on December 4, 2012, to support Pages 1.7 for iOS, which was released on the same day.
-Pages for iOS 1.7.1 introduced better compatibility with Word and Pages for Mac and version 1.7.2, released on March 7, 2013, merely added stability improvements and bug fixes.
+Pages for iOS 1.7.1 introduced better compatibility with Word and Pages for Mac, and version 1.7.2, released on March 7, 2013, merely added stability improvements and bug fixes.

 On October 23, 2013, Apple released a redesign with Pages 5.0 and made it free for anyone with an iOS device.
 In this release, many templates, as well as some advanced features that were available in version 4.3, were not included.
-Some of these missing features were put back over the next releases but the current version (12.1) still lacks features from version 4.3, including the ability to select non-contiguous regions of text, advanced find/replace functions, and more.
+Some of these missing features were put back over subsequent releases, but the current release still lacks features from version 4.3, including the ability to select non-contiguous regions of text, advanced find/replace functions, and more.